 Creating on-demand content is another great service for an online personal trainer to offer.
 Teaching online does allow for more flexibility in terms of times that people can join a session, but there are still going to be times when a client can't make a session.
 Additionally, some of your clients may wish to supplement the classes they have with you, and pre-recorded content means they can do this at a time that suits them.
 On-demand content, hosted through our partnerships with YouTube and Vimeo ensures that you can still get business from your clients, who will be able to access your on-demand content through the member app.

 It couldn't be better timing for a personal trainer to join TeamUp as our new appointments feature is added to our system.
 You can set up their schedules so that their availability is visible to their clients.
 The responsibility for booking one of your members into a class is completely off your shoulders.
 On top of that, you can set out a clear cancellation and waitlist policy that won't result in you losing money if a client is unable to commit to your appointment by automatically booking in and sending a notification to the client first in line on your waitlist.

 Setting up any business from scratch takes time, dedication, and a lot of planning.
 By following these steps, you give yourself a clear focus of the type of personal trainer you want to be, and subsequently, you'll know who to aim your marketing strategies towards.
 With the addition of intuitive management software to take the complexity out of managing your admin, running your online personal training business won't just be enjoyable, but it will also be a huge success.

-To find out more about how we can help personal trainers launch their online personal training businesses with software, sign up for your 30-day free trial today.
+To find out more about how we can help personal trainers launch their online personal training businesses with software, sign up for your free trial today.